turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 [[start:2985354][end:2991570]] That's why I was trying to think of it as not being a primitive, but something that comes along with these dynamics.

 49:57 _Daniel:_
-[[start:2997450][end:3012550]] Well, this is a very deep impresscient point that because the causal structure of the world changes, historiosity agents change, they learn and they attend, and then the niche changes with stigma g and niche modification.
+[[start:2997450][end:3012550]] Well, this is a very deep and prescient point that because the causal structure of the world changes, historiosity, agents change, they learn and they attend, and then the niche changes with stigma g [??] and niche modification.
-[[start:3012630][end:3037614]] So because things really do change through time, then just training a data set at one time point and then using that same generative model and carrying it forward, it's like picking a speed in a direction when you're on a winding road and just saying, all right, now let's turn on cruise control right now and just keep going in this direction.
+[[start:3012630][end:3037614]] So because things really do change through time, then just training a data set at one time point and then using that same generative model and carrying it forward, it's like picking a speed in a direction when you're on a winding road and just saying, all right, now let's turn on cruise control right now and just keep going in this direction
 [[start:3037662][end:3039140]] It's working right now.
 [[start:3040630][end:3052070]] So then to connect that to the legibility of the forests as the causal model changed and externalities were not taken into account and so on, all these different features you brought in.
-[[start:3052220][end:3092820]] So now is active inference and cognitive modeling, cognitive technologies increasing our legibility of perception, cognition and action through surveillance technology and other mechanisms such that there could be we expect there to be also hidden dynamics and externalities that we are also failing to see when we make some aspects of cognitive systems legible in the way that research in the neurosciences is happening towards.
+[[start:3052220][end:3092820]] So now is active inference and cognitive modeling, cognitive technologies increasing our legibility of perception, cognition and action through surveillance technology and other mechanisms such that there could be - we expect there to be - also hidden dynamics and externalities that we are also failing to see when we make some aspects of cognitive systems legible in the way that research in the neurosciences is happening towards.

 51:34 _Lorena:_
-[[start:3094870][end:3109606]] Yeah, I think in the sense if you're trying to do that, you cannot have a no like in a model that encompasses everything, right, that would be non informative in terms of when you do that, you're interested in something, right?
+[[start:3094870][end:3109606]] Yeah, I think in the sense if you're trying to do that, you cannot have a model that encompasses everything, right, that would be non informative in terms of when you do that, you're interested in something, right?
 [[start:3109708][end:3121494]] You have one thing in mind when you're trying to flesh out in terms of cognitive modeling, how that applies to these more all encompassing situations.
 [[start:3121542][end:3125294]] I think that's like that model is how I'm trying to ask this question.
 [[start:3125412][end:3136260]] So you can model them in this sliced sense and that's what we do as scientists and that's how we learn about things.